 The Company uses the fair value method to account for options to be granted to employees, directors and officers.
-All options and similar instruments that are granted to non-employees are also accounted at the fair value of the goods or services received unless the fair value of the goods or services cannot be estimate reliably.
-The fair value method consists of recording share-based payments to the statement of comprehensive (loss) income over the vesting period of each tranche of options granted.
+All options and similar instruments that are granted to non-employees are also accounted at the fair value of the goods or services received unless the fair value of the goods or services cannot be estimated reliably.
+The fair value method consists of recording share-based payments to the statement of comprehensive loss over the vesting period of each tranche of options granted.
 At the time of exercise, the consideration and the related contributed surplus recognized to the exercise date are credited to share capital.

-Notes to Financial Statements December 31, 2012 and 2011 (in Canadian dollars)
+Notes to Financial Statements December 31, 2013 and 2012 (in Canadian dollars)